Meet the WMI Staff Members

 Bethany Bingham – Office Manager

 Bethany Bingham assists with the bookkeeping for Wells Mountain Initiative and helps out with other tasks as needed.
 After graduating with a degree in accounting from Vermont Technical College, Bethany worked as an accountant at the Vermont Teddy Bear Factory.
-Bethany now juggles her role as the office goddess for the Wells Mountain Initiative with her position as Assistant Innkeeper for Bristol Suites and her responsibilities as office assistant for Wells Mountain LLC, Tom and Carol’s real estate management company.
+Bethany now juggles her role as the office manager for the Wells Mountain Initiative with her position as Assistant Innkeeper for Bristol Suites and her responsibilities as office manager for Wells Mountain LLC, Tom and Carol’s real estate management company.
 When not balancing her various responsibilities, Bethany and her family raise award-winning Holstein dairy cattle.